growse/sensu-client.net/README.md

 Installation
 ============

-The MSI will install a service called 'Sensu Client.net' and application into %PROGRAM FILES%.
+The MSI will install a service called 'Sensu Client.net' and application into `%PROGRAMFILES%`.
 It provides a sample sensu-compatible json-based config file in the installation directory.
-Sensu-client.net will then log to %PROGRAMDATA%\sensu-client.net\logs.
+Sensu-client.net will then log to `%PROGRAMDATA%\sensu-client.net\logs`.

 Download
 ========